brandonjbjelland/cnab-experiments/dependency-params-bug/README.md

 Reproducing a porter bug with passing parameters to dependent porter bundles.

-From the porter CLI, installing this component works:
+From the porter CLI, installing the exec component individually works:

 ```bash
 $ porter version